FLAK-ZOSO/Sista/docs/index.rst

     git clone https://github.com/FLAK-ZOSO/Sista

+If you want to use Sista as a shared library without installing it from source, you can download the x86-64 library from the `latest release on GitHub <https://github.com/FLAK-ZOSO/Sista/releases>`_.
+Then, just rename it to `libSista.so` and place it in your system library path (e.g., `/usr/local/lib` on Linux and MacOS, or `C:\Program Files\Sista\lib` on Windows).

 ``Usage``
 -------------

 The way you use Sista depends on how you want to include it in your project.
 There are two main ways to use Sista:

-1. As a header-only library
+1. As a source library
 2. As a shared library

 In the first case, you will include the Sista headers in your project and compile the source files along with your project.
 In the second case, you will install Sista as a shared library and link against it when compiling your project.

-As header only library
+As a source library
 -----------------

 To use Sista, simply include the ``"sista.hpp"`` header in your project's source files.
 This is the inclusion method for versions before v`2.0.0`.